The Crusader Union of Australia: Lake Mac

-The CRU site in Lake Macquarie, known today as CRU Lake Mac, was the first site acquired by the Crusader Union of NSW.
-Leslie Parr had expressed interested in using his land on the shore of Lake Macquarie as a site for a youth group.
-He donated his land to the Crusader Union of NSW on March 4, 1946.
-At that time the land was bushland, and was not connected to any roadways.
-In 1957 the ‘Hilltop’ Hall was constructed at CRU Lake Mac, and construction of six ‘Timber Tent’ cabins begun in 1968, an additional 4 would be built in June 1970.
+The campsite in Lake Macquarie, known today as CRU Lake Mac, was acquired by the Crusader Union of NSW in 1946.
+Leslie Parr had expressed interested in using his land on the shore of Lake Macquarie as a site for a youth group and donated his land.
+At that time the land was bushland, and not connected to any roadways.
+In 1957, the ‘Hilltop’ Hall was constructed at CRU Lake Mac, and construction of six ‘Timber Tent’ cabins begun in 1968, with an additional four built in June 1970.
 That same year hot water was first supplied to the campsite.
-By 1973 the need for a redevelopment of the site was recognised and an architect was brought in to redesign the site, but such plans were not able to be completed at the time.
-In 1993 a rock climbing and abseiling tower was constructed at the site.
+In 1993, a rock climbing and abseiling tower was constructed at the site.

 Cabins at CRU Lake Mac.
 The older 1968 ‘Timber Tent’ cabin is shown in front of one of the 2019 redevelopment cabins.

-In 2019 CRU began a $25 million refurbishment of the Lake Macquarie campsite, increasing the capacity of the site from 120 to 380 and constructing two new Climbing Towers.
-In 2024 a 147 metre long zipline was constructed at the Lake Macquarie site, and was opened by Dan Repacholi.
+In 2019, CRU began a $25 million refurbishment of the Lake Macquarie campsite, increasing the capacity of the site from 120 to 380 and constructing two new Climbing Towers.
+In 2024, a 147 metre long zipline was constructed and was opened by MP Dan Repacholi.

-Today the site hosts school and church camps as well as family groups.
-As of 2020 the site injected around $620,000 into the local economy every year.
+The site hosts school and church camps as well as family groups.
+As of 2020, the site injected around $620,000 into the local economy every year.
+In late 2025 the 1968 'Timber Tents' were removed from the site as part of a second redevelopment, they are to be replaced in late 2026 by a 104-bed lodge and meeting room.